Legion of Merit: World War II

 (b) personnel of the armed forces of friendly foreign nations who, since the proclamation of an emergency by the President on 1939-09-08, shall have distinguished themselves by exceptionally meritorious conduct in the performance of outstanding services."

 The medal was announced in War Department Bulletin No. 40, dated August 5, 1942.
 Executive Order 9260, dated October 29, 1942, by President Franklin D. Roosevelt, established the rules for the Legion of Merit, and required the President's approval for the award.

-Following the invasion of North Africa in November 1942, a number of United States officers were awarded the Legion of Merit in the degree of Officer.
+Following the invasion of North Africa in November 1942, several United States officers were awarded the Legion of Merit in the degree of Officer.
 One of the recipients was future Chairman of the Joint Chiefs of Staff Lyman Lemnitzer.
 Soon after, regulations for the award of the Legion of Merit were revised so that it would not be awarded in the degrees above Legionnaire to United States military personnel.

 The Legion of Merit is similar to the French Legion of Honor in both its design, a five-armed cross, and in that it is awarded in multiple degrees.
 Unlike the Legion of Honor, however, the Legion of Merit is only awarded to military personnel.
-In addition, it is the only award in the world with multiple degrees of which the higher degrees cannot be awarded to citizens of the country of the award's origin.
+In addition, it is the only award in the world that offers multiple degrees, of which the higher degrees cannot be awarded to citizens of the country of origin.